ncapps/ckad-prep/1-core-concepts.md

 ## Pod Lifecycle Phases
 - Pending: The Pod has been accepted by the k8s system, but one or more of the container images has not been created
-- Running: At least one container is still running, or is in the process of staring or restarting
+- Running: At least one container is still running, or is in the process of starting or restarting
 - Succeeded: All containers in Pod terminated successfully
 - Failed: Containers in Pod terminated, at least one failed with an error
 - Unknown: State of the Pod could not be obtained